A Message Regarding Changes in Medicine and Test Questions:

 The logic behind this method is that the sum of these proportions is the expected score for the borderline examinee, that is, the passing score for the exam.

 In the fictitious example above four content experts (A-D) provide ratings for 10 items.
-The average of these 40 ratings is the percent of items needed to pass the exam, in this case, 65.3%.
-In a real standard setting activity at ABIM dozens of content experts review and rate hundreds of test questions.
+The average of these 40 ratings is the percent of items needed to pass the assessment, in this case, 65.3%.
+In an actual standard setting activity at ABIM dozens of content experts review and rate hundreds of test questions.

 Who are the Content Experts?

-Beginning in 2015, ABIM has invited a representative group of content experts, selected from the diplomate population, to participate in the standard setting meetings.
-This group is augmented with select members of ABIM Exam Committee, whose members are nationally recognized specialists in their specialty area.
+ABIM invites a representative group of content experts, selected from the diplomate population, to participate in the standard setting meetings.
+This group is augmented with select members of the ABIM Approval Committee, whose members are nationally recognized experts in their specialty area.
 Together these diverse groups of content experts determine the passing score for their discipline.

 What is the Difference Between the Passing Score and the Pass Rates?